About me

 How I work

 I offer you a safe, confidential space to explore what is happening in your life.
 This is mostly by talking, sometimes by writing, drawing, using images and noticing physical sensations.
+These are different ways to help us look at what you want to understand or change, as well as what you want to find peace or acceptance to be with.

-Some clients know exactly what they want, but not always, so don’t worry if you feel unsure about where to start.
+Some clients know exactly what they want, but don’t worry if you feel unsure about where to start.
 I will work with you to find a way of expressing what you want to do.
 It’s true that people often come because something feels ‘wrong’, however your sessions do not have to be problem-saturated!
 Your feelings, thoughts and emotions are all welcome in our work, we will not ignore the hard stuff but we also look for the light and laughter when we can.

 I will not make you talk about things you don’t want to talk about.
 We will take it at your pace.

-Diversity and Inclusion
+Diversity and inclusion

 As part of my work – and how I want to live in the world – I have an ongoing curiosity about, and commitment to, diversity and inclusion.
 This includes educating myself about privilege and unconscious bias, and examining my own beliefs and prejudices.
 I have sought out conversations, information and CPD on race, disability, sexuality, gender identity and expression, and intersections there-in.